-EDU 647 Waldorf Early Childhood Part 3: Deepening Our Work and Preparing Children for First Grade 2 credits

-Course materials focus on sensory integration, classic signs of sensory integration dysfunction and over stimulation of the senses; reflex maturation, assessment and incorporation, motor proficiency and developmental profiles of the young child and useful examples of movements to remediate.
+EDU 647 Waldorf Early Childhood Part 3: Deepening Our Work and Preparing Children for First Grade 2 credits incorporation, motor proficiency and developmental profiles of the young child and useful examples of movements to remediate.
 Practical and artistic work will include singing, Circle Time's movement to song and verse, painting, and hands on work.